The House of Culture (Stockholm): Overview

 Kulturhuset hosts many initiatives every year, with dozens of contemporary cultural events, including photo exhibitions, stories for children, concerts, literary discussions, films, debates.
 It functions during daytime and nighttime.

 The building comprises restaurants, exhibition rooms, conference rooms, concert rooms, cinema and a library.

 Stockholm City Theatre (Stockholms Stadsteater) has since 1990 been placed in the center.
 In 2013, Kulturhuset in Stockholm and the Stockholm City Theatre merged to form Kulturhuset Stadsteatern.

 TioTretton was created by the Swedish architect and scenographer Ricardo Ortiz in collaboration with former library manager of the Kulturhuset Katti Hoflin.
 TioTretton is a sanctuary where the children are completely on their own terms.
-Therefore, adults must stay at an adult border.
+Adults must stay at an adult border.